RDGrover/ear-resistable_ms4/README.md

 * HTML5 - The project uses HTML templates throughout.
 * CSS3 - The project uses CSS for styling HTML elements.
 * JavaScript - The project uses JavaScript for responsive elements mostly in the navbar.
+* jQuery - The project uses jQuery to configure interactive JavaScript features.
 * Python - The project uses Python to run the application.
 * Django - The project uses Django as a framework to build apps for project.
 * Google Fonts - The project uses Google Fonts to improve the text of the project.